Romney puts China squarely in presidential race

-WASHINGTON Republican presidential candidate Mitt Romney's threat to get tough with China about its trade practices increases the odds that China-bashing will permeate a presidential contest to woo U.S. voters seeking a culprit for the nation's economic malaise.
+WASHINGTON Republican presidential candidate Mitt Romney's threat to get tough with Chinese trade practices has moved China from the background to a potentially significant issue in the 2012 presidential campaign.

-Pledging this week that he would label China a currency manipulator, Romney sought both to outline differences with President Barack Obama and to tap into the U.S. public's rising concern over China's economic and military growth.
+Pledging to label China a currency manipulator, Romney sought to outline differences with President Barack Obama and to tap into the U.S. public's rising concern over China's economic and military growth, as the United States remains saddled with an anemic economy.

-Romney's critique, while not shared by all Republican candidates, appears to reflect a growing willingness by some in a party traditionally devoted to free trade to take on China over trade and currency issues.
+China-bashing has in recent years been the province mostly of Democratic candidates.
+But this election cycle, it looks to be a more bipartisan affair.

 "Candidates are out there listening to voters, who are talking about these issues and they know that we are getting our lunch eaten by China," said Scott Paul, executive director of the Alliance for American Manufacturing, which has a major stake in trade with China.